Stand-alone operation

 menu item from the Keil µVision IDE automatically.
 To remove the item manually, follow these steps:

-Open Windows Explorer and navigate to the resources folder (e.g.,
+Open Windows Explorer and navigate to the resources folder (for example,

 ), type "powershell" in address bar.